 In 2014, Congress passed H.R.
-4302, known colloquially as the Protecting Access to Medicare Act of 2014 (PAMA).
-In it, Congress instructed the Centers for Medicare & Medicaid Services (CMS) to specify a program which will require physicians to consult with a qualified clinical decision support mechanism (qCDSM) that relies on established appropriate use criteria (AUC) when ordering certain imaging exams.
+4302, also known as the Protecting Access to Medicare Act of 2014 (PAMA).
+In it, Congress instructed the Centers for Medicare & Medicaid Services (CMS) to specify a program which will require physicians to consult with a qualified Clinical Decision Support Mechanism (qCDSM) that relies on established Appropriate Use Criteria (AUC) when ordering certain imaging exams.

-This November, CMS released the 2017 Medicare Physician Fee Schedule (MPFS) final rule.
-This rule outlines the requirements for the creation of Clinical Decision Support programs for imaging – complete with definitions and time lines to ensure compliance for with PAMA.
+On July 13th, 2017, CMS released the 2018 Medicare Physician Fee Schedule (MPFS) proposed rule.
+The third rule in a 4-year cycle, the CY2018 Proposed Rule helps to clarify the requirements for the creation of Clinical Decision Support (CDS) programs for imaging and guide compliant AUC consultations.

 Key Terms and Definitions

 Appropriate Use Criteria (AUC) are clinical guidelines intended for use in decision support interactions.
 These guidelines form the backbone of knowledge that inform every decision support interaction.
 CMS defines AUC as “criteria that are evidence-based (to the extent feasible) and assist professionals who order and furnish applicable imaging services to make the most appropriate treatment decisions for a specific clinical condition.”
 AUC are authored organizations approved by CMS as qualified Provider-Led Entities (qPLE).

 Qualified Provider Led Entity (qPLE)